bermudadigitalstudio/Redshot/README.md

 ## Running Unit Tests

-RedShot's unit test require a running Redis database with the following values.
+RedShot's unit test require a running Redis database with a password.

 Redis instance can be launch with Docker :